Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 `0.6.7`
 - `/select` should now correctly select armor stands from !Custom
 - Fixed an exploit to get infinit loot from customized NPC

+`0.6.8`
+- Quest editor would sometime fail to load the OnCompletion module
+- Quest editor would not properly refresh the quest list in some cases